mopfel-winrux/bide/docs/game-systems.md

 The poll loop in `useGameState.ts` compares previous and current skill levels.
 When `curSkill.level > prevSkill.level`, a toast notification is queued via `setLevelUps`.
 The UI displays and auto-dismisses these.

+## Welcome Back Summary

+When the player returns after being away >30 seconds, a modal shows what happened while they were offline: GP earned, XP gained per skill, level-ups, monsters killed, items gained/consumed, dungeons completed, and new pets found.

+**Implementation:** Frontend-only, zero backend changes.
+On every state poll, `useGameState.ts` saves a lightweight snapshot (GP, skills, bank, stats, pets) to localStorage.
+On fresh page load, it compares the stored snapshot to the first polled state.
+If away >30s and something meaningful changed (xpEarned > 0, etc.), the diff is shown in `WelcomeBackModal`.
+Negative XP delta (state nuked) is treated as no meaningful change.

+## Output Chance Rolls

+Skill action outputs have a `chance` field (0-100).
+The `process-skill-tick` engine rolls each output using the `og` PRNG door seeded with `eny.bowl` (kernel entropy).
+For batch processing (multiple actions completed while idle), the engine computes `(num_actions × chance) / 100` guaranteed drops plus a random roll for the fractional remainder.
+Only guaranteed drops (chance=100) are shown in the frontend's optimistic XP drop animation; chance-based items appear when the next server poll confirms them.

 ## Combat

 Combat uses two independent Behn timers — one for the player attack and one for the enemy attack.
 Each timer fires on its own wire (`/timer/player-atk`, `/timer/enemy-atk`), and `++on-arvo` dispatches to `process-combat-events` or `process-dungeon-events` accordingly.

 **Hit calculation.** `lib/bide-combat.hoon` computes effective attack/strength/defence levels from base skill level + potion boosts + prayer boosts.
 Hit chance uses an attack roll vs defence roll comparison.
 Damage is rolled 0 to max hit (based on effective strength).
-PRNG uses a seed stored in `game-state` and advanced each roll.
+PRNG uses the `og` door from Hoon stdlib, seeded by mixing the stored `rng-seed` with `eny.bowl` (kernel entropy) at the start of each combat event.

 **Combat styles.** Three weapon types (melee, ranged, magic) with sub-styles.
 Melee has attack/strength/defence variants that direct XP to different skills.
 The frontend auto-selects a valid style when the equipped weapon type changes.
 Magic is always available as a combat style — with a magic weapon it uses equipment stats; with a spell selected it uses spell-based combat (fixed max hit from spell, accuracy from magic level, runes consumed per attack).